Golden HIGH FLOW Acrylics

-Introducing GOLDEN High Flow Acrylics.
-Golden High Flow Acrylics are a new acrylic paint line that can be poured, applied with a brush, Pen nibs, airbrush or even used to refill paint markers.
+Golden High Flow Acrylics are an acrylic paint line that can be poured, applied with a brush, Pen nibs, airbrush or even used to refill paint markers.
 From fine lines to broad strokes, High Flow Acrylic has an ink-like consistency that lends itself to a wide range of techniques, including staining effects, leveling colors, calligraphy, and mixed media.
 Golden High Flow Acrylics will replace Golden Airbrush Colors, beginning July 2013, the NEW HIGH FLOW FORMULA offers several improvements over Airbrush Colors, most notably an increase in durability of dry paint and more colors.
 49 COLORS, including NEW Iridescent and Fluorescent colors, and more single-pigment colors that match GOLDEN Heavy Body, Fluid, and OPEN color lines.

 GOLDEN High Flow Acrylics are professional artist grade acrylic paints.
 Golden High Flow Acrylic paints may be used whenever a thin paint is required and are compatible with most Golden acrylic paints and mediums.

 Thinning Instructions: Avoid thinning with water more than 20% by volume when using in pens and airbrushes, or when doing applications on non-absorbent surfaces.
 Use Golden Airbrush Transparent Extender for high levels of thinning/extending.